geoserver/geoserver-history/doc/en/user/source/geowebcache/setup.rst

 Two possible workarounds::

    #.
 Delete gwc*.jar in WEB-INF/lib and restart GeoServer.
 This disables GeoWebCache.
-If you wish, you can run a separate instance in front of all your GeoSer\
+If you wish, you can run a separate instance in front of all your GeoServer instances.
-ver instances.
    #.
 Set the variable GEOWEBCACHE_CACHE_DIR, described above, to point to a local directory for each instance.